jimm/www-ellisislandband-net/schedule.md

 [Rach's Hope: Weathering The Storm Of Critical Illness](https://06880danwoog.com/2019/02/18/rachs-hope-weathering-the-storm-of-critical-illness) has more information about Rachel and the foundation that's been created in her honor.
-See https://e.givesmart.com/events/foC/ for tickets and more event information.
+See [this page](https://e.givesmart.com/events/foC/) for tickets and more event information.

 <a href="images/rachs_hope.jpeg"><img src="images/rachs_hope.jpeg" alt="band poster" width="200"/></a>